People got us into this crisis, it’s up to us to find a way out of it.

 Life as we know it is at stake in California.
-Extreme heat, flooding, drought, sea level rise, and catastrophic wildfires threaten our home.
+Extreme heat, flooding, drought, sea level rise and catastrophic wildfires threaten our home.
 The cause: climate change.
-TNC is working to protect California in the face of these threats.
-Our work means cutting greenhouse gas emissions while safeguarding nature and communities from unavoidable climate impacts.
+TNC is working to protect California in the face of these threats, that means cutting greenhouse gas emissions while safeguarding nature and communities from unavoidable climate impacts.

 acres of California land suitable for natural climate solutions

 million metric tons of carbon dioxide equivalent that can be reduced in California with nature

 dollars in potential savings in using natural climate solutions to prevent climate-related damages

 amount of needed emissions reductions that natural climate solutions can provide by 2030

 Nature-Based Climate Solutions are the ways we protect and restore the landscapes that nature has adapted over millions of years to sequester carbon and protect against climate impacts.
 Ecosystems like forests, dunes, grasslands, grasslands, wetlands and meadows store tremendous amounts of carbon—and at the same time, they protect us from the unavoidable impacts of climate change.
 Our lands could help us achieve a third of the greenhouse gas reductions needed to keep global warming under a catastrophic two degrees Celsius.

 The clock ticking to head off the worst effects of climate change.
 Nature-Based Climate Solutions are the only immediately available tool to remove carbon dioxide from the atmosphere.
 Our team is putting these solutions to work.